 Therefore, backing up your storage on FTP server delivers a greater sense of safety if your FTP account is secured.

 To find out more about how to back up recordings to an FTP server, read this detailed step-by-step guide.

-2. Backup Videos to a Built-in SD Micro Card
+2. Backup Videos to an SD Card

-Normally, IP security cameras with built-in SD card can store motion-triggered recorded videos or images but not 24/7 video.
-For example, IP PoE security cameras or Wi-Fi surveillance cameras are outfitted with a 16GB Micro SD card.
+Normally, IP security cameras with built-in SD card (slots) can store motion-triggered recorded videos or images but not 24/7 video.
+For example, Some IP PoE security cameras or Wi-Fi surveillance cameras are outfitted with a 16GB Micro SD card.